 As of September 30, 2019

 (in thousands) Actual Pro forma (2) Pro forma as adjusted (3)

 Balance sheet data:

-Cash and cash equivalents \$ 78,659 \$ 78,659 \$
+Cash and cash equivalents \$ 78,659 \$163,659 \$

-Working capital (1) 74,306 74,306
+Working capital (1) 74,306 159,306

-Total assets 80,734 80,734
+Total assets 80,734 165,734

 Derivative liabilities 39

 Convertible preferred stock 115,840

 Accumulated deficit (41,095) (41,095)

-Total stockholders' equity (deficit) (39,792) 76,087
+Total stockholders' equity (deficit) (39,792) 161,087

 - (1) We define working capital as current assets less current liabilities.
-See our financial statements for further details regarding our current assets and current liabilities. - (2) Pro forma balance sheet data give effect to (i) the automatic conversion of all outstanding shares of convertible preferred stock upon the closing of this offering and (ii) the settlement of our derivative liabilities upon the closing of this offering due to all outstanding warrants to purchase shares of convertible preferred stock becoming warrants to purchase shares of common stock. - (3) The proforma as adjusted balance sheet data give further effect to the sale by us of shares of our common stock offered in this offering, at the initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+See our financial statements for further details regarding our current assets and current liabilities. - (2) Pro forma balance sheet data give effect to (i) the issuance and sale of 19,420,124 shares of series C preferred stock in November 2019, (ii) the automatic conversion of all outstanding shares of convertible preferred stock upon the closing of this offering and (iii) the settlement of our derivative liabilities upon the closing of this offering due to all outstanding warrants to purchase shares of convertible preferred stock becoming warrants to purchase shares of common stock. - (3) The pro forma as adjusted balance sheet data give further effect to the sale by us of shares of our common stock offered in this offering, at the initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.